-The head of the UN's £580m aid operation in Somalia has launched an inquiry after Channel 4 News revealed that thousands of sacks of food have been diverted from refugees and sold by Somali businessmen on the open market.
+The UN’s head of aid operation has launched an inquiry after Channel 4 News revealed thousands of sacks of food were diverted from refugees and sold by Somali businessmen on the open market.

 An investigation by tonight’s programme shows piles of maize, wheat and cooking oil – clearly marked “not for re-sale” and bearing the UN World Food Programme (WFP) logo – for sale from 10 warehouses and 15 shops in the main market of the capital, Mogadishu.